y33-j3T/Contributing-to-Open-Source-Tips-and-Tricks/README.md

 ```

 ###### Stop tracking a file that is currently tracked
+[1]:#Stop-tracking-a-file-that-is-currently-tracked
 ```
 git rm --cached <filename>
-git rm -r --cached <folder> (If you want to remove a whole folder, you need to remove all files in it recursively.)
+git rm -r --cached <folder>    # if you want to remove a whole folder, you need to remove all files in it recursively
-# How to make Git “forget” about a file that was tracked but is now in .gitignore?
 ```

 ###### Clear local pointers to non-existing remote branches